Back to School Bingo Cards Printable for First Day Icebreakers

 Classroom routine review

-Turn procedures and locations into a quick scavenger-style bingo game.
+Turn procedures, supplies, school locations, and syllabus details into a quick classroom tour game.

-Use the card as a brain break while reinforcing expectations.
+Use the card as a brain break while reinforcing expectations and student confidence.

 How to make the card